 As a teacher of HDR (high dynamic range) photography, one of the suggestions I give my new students is that they need to have a tripod and use it to create the best, sharpest, HDR images.
 However, while that’s the ideal situation, it’s not always possible.
-This article is about how to best tackle shooting HDR hand held, without a tripod, the times when you have no other option.
+This article is about how to best tackle shooting HDR handheld, without a tripod, during times when you have no other option.

 What follows are some of the steps and settings I use to get the best results when I have to shoot without my tripod, which as you can see, happens quite often.

 There are several reasons why you might have to use these tips and shoot handheld.